OKN-CollabNext/KnowHax/README.md

 You can run various other commands using `invoke` as follows.

-Fetch HBCUs institutions data from the OpenAlex API and save it to `observable/docs/data/institutions.json`:
+Fetch first 5 HBCUs institutions data from the OpenAlex API and save it to `observable/docs/data/institutions.json`:

 ```bash
 invoke fetch